karolyuuki/Clustering-survey/Clustering papers.md

       - If the ideal shape of a cluster is convex, or the clusters have different sizes, it can mismatch them.

 ###2)K-medoid
+  Objective: Find a non-overlapping set of clusters, such as each cluster have one object that is more centrally located than all the others with respect to some measure.

+  Basic K-medoid algorithm:

+  1)Select K initial objects, that will be the candidates for the medoids.
+And assign the other objecs for its closer medoid.
+  2)Calculate the distance of the medoid candidates with all the objects in its cluster.
+The sum of all distances will be the cost of this candidate.
+Then, one of the medoid candidates is chosen, and the cost of all the objects on its cluster is calculated.
+  3)Select the configuration with lowest cost.
+If is a new configuration, the step 2 is done again.
+  4)Otherwise, each object is associated with the closest medoid, and stop.

+  Characteristhics:
+  - Is not restricted to Euclidean spaces.
+  - More tolerant with outliers
+  - Trying all the objects as medoids makes it computationaly expensive.

+###3)CLARANS

+## Hierarchical Clustering

+Goal: Produce a hieranchical series of nested clusters, ranging from clusters of individual objects to one cluster that contains all objects.
+Characteristics:
+- Don't assume an specific number of clusters
+- Limited size of dataset that can be processed

+There is two basic approaches to generate a hierarchical clustering a)Agglomerative: Starts with the points as individual clusters and merge the closest pair at each step b)Divisive: Starts with one cluster and at each step split a cluster in two

+###Concepts
+    1)Proximity matrix
+    Is an m x m matrix containing all the similarities or dissimilarities between the objects.
+    If there is two objects xi and xj, on the ith row and jth collumn of the proximity matrix will contain the similarity or dissimilarity between xi and xj.

+    2)Proximity graph
+    Is and weighted graph, based on the proximity matrix, where the nodes represent the objects and the edges represent the proximities between the nodes.
+Clustering is equivalent to breaking the graph into connected components.

+### Divisive Algorithms

+####Minimum Spanning Tree(MST)

+  Is the divisive version of the agglomerative Single link.
+The MST algorithm works in the following steps:

+  1) Compute a minimum spanning tree for the proximity graph.
+  2) Create a new cluster by breaking the link with the smallest similarity.
+  3) Repeat step 2 until only indivudual clusters remains.

+### Agglomerative Algorithms

+Basic agglomerative algorithm

+1)Compute the proximity graph
+2)Merge the two most similar clusters
+3)Update the proximity graph to the new configuration
+4) Repeat 2 and 3 until only one cluster remains

+The bigger difference between the agglomerative algorithms is how they calculate the proximity of the clusters.

+#### MIN or Single Link
+  The proximity is defined by the bigger similarity between any two objects of the clusters.
+  Characteristics:  - Good to non-eliptical shaped clusters
+                    - Produces long chains
+                    - Sensitive to noise and outliers

+#### MAX or Complete Link
+  The proximity is defined by the two farest objects in the clusters.
+Considering that we have three clusters, if the most distant object of cluster 1 is more close to the most distant object of cluster 2, that to the one of cluster 3, Complete Link will merge clusters 1 and 2.
+  Characteristics:  - Less susceptible to to noise and outliers
+                    - Not good with convex shapes

+#### Group Average
+  The proximity is defined as the average o the proximities between the clusters. p(c1,c2)= somatory(p(p1,p2)/size(c1)*size(c2) p1 belongs to c1 p2 belongs to c2

+####Wards Method
+  The proximity is defined by the distances between centroids.
+The centroids for all the clusters will be calculated and the merge that increases the deviation the minimum will be chosen.
+  Characteristics: - Can merge not that similar clusters before the more similar ones.